-- Express non-reliance provisions are increasingly common in merger and acquisition transactions, and have tripled in prevalence over the six ABA studies since 2009.
-These provisions have become the majority approach, appearing in 63% of agreements in 2019. - Fraud carve-outs are increasingly seen in non-reliance provisions, showing a steady and pronounced increase since 2015-from 2% to 17% to 54%. - The 2019 ABA study also looked at "no other representations" provisions and found that 64% of the reported transactions included NOR provisions.
-Sixty % of those NOR provisions included an express fraud carve-out.
+- Express non-reliance provisions are increasingly common in merger and acquisition transactions, and have tripled in prevalence over the seven ABA studies since 2009.
+These provisions have become the majority approach, appearing in a high of 74% of agreements in 2023. - Fraud carve-outs are increasingly seen in non-reliance provisions, showing a steady and pronounced increase since 2015, to a current level of 44% (down from the 2019 high of 54%). - The 2019, 2021 and 2023 ABA studies also looked at "no other representations" (NOR) provisions and found that 64%, 80% and 81% respectively, of the reported transactions included NOR provisions.
+Fraud carve-outs to these provisions seem less common than in the case of non-reliance provisions: 60%, 37%, and 25%, respectively, of NOR provisions included an express fraud carve-out.